Around the country, December is welcomed as a month of hope and good cheer. It may be a season for

 On April 20, Nebraska young people paused for seven seconds of silence.
 These students and young adults were illustrating the fact that every seven seconds someone in our country is bullied.
 Together, 61,709 students and youth in communities across Nebraska made a personal pledge to fight bullying and stand up for those who are bullied.

 The Service News Digest is a regular feature on the Serve.gov blog.
-In this series, we showcase articles that feature national service and Corporation for National and Community Service (CNCS) programs.
-Take a look at some of the great stories about the National Day of Service and the Martin Luther King Jr. Day of Service from around the nation.
+In this series, we showcase articles that feature national service and Corporation for National and Community Service programs.
+This week, we’re focusing on some of the great stories about the National Day of Service and the Martin Luther King Jr. Day of Service from around the nation.

 The Service News Digest is a regular feature on the Serve.gov blog.
 In this series, we showcase articles that feature national service and Corporation for National and Community Service programs.
 Take a look at some of the great stories that had people talking recently.